A superhero film for young and old

 Logan, sick and dying, doesn't try to put on an act to look stronger or to create a "safe" rosy view of world for the girl.
 He admits he has been thinking about suicide.
 He opens up to her, confessing he feels guilty about people he has hurt.

 Laura comforts him by sharing his burden.
 "I've hurt people, too," she says.
 In Hollywood films, it is almost always the adult comforting the child, with children portrayed as having nothing to value to give back.
 Logan reflects the reality that human connection works in two directions, and empathy and kinship from a child can be just as valuable as from an adult.

-After Laura shares her own guilt at having hurt people, Logan feels society's pressure to be a voice of wisdom.
-But the best he can do is to say, "You're going to have to learn to live with that," effectively admitting that all his additional years have not given him any more wisdom on the subject than Laura has already accumulated.
+After Laura shares her own guilt at having hurt people, Logan feels society's pressure on him as an adult to be a voice of wisdom.
+But the best he can say is, "You're going to have to learn to live with that," effectively admitting that all his additional years have not given him any more wisdom on the subject than Laura has already accumulated.
 This is not the adult leading or controlling the child; this is two people bonding over a shared experience.

 What sets this apart from nearly all other movies is that neither Logan nor the filmmakers dismiss the child's wants or trivialize them.
 Laura's wants are important because she is important.
 Logan feels Laura's judgment.
 He gets defensive, even yelling at her: "Hey!
 I never asked for this!"
-He offers sound, logical arguments that he's already given her more than he ever agreed to.
-But deep down, he feels Laura is still right.
+He offers the sound, logical argument that he has already given her more than he ever agreed to.
+But deep down, he feels Laura is right.
 As her father, he owes her more than what a mercenary owes his client.
 He owes her loyalty and commitment.
-He sees her viewpoint clearly enough that he changes his argument: "You are better off this way.
+He sees her viewpoint clearly enough that he changes his argument to one more centered around her needs: "You are better off this way.
 Because I suck at this.
 Bad sh¡t happens to people I care about."

 My Favorite Mistake